-Fused Deposition Modeling (also known as FDM), is the most commonly used 3D printing technology.
-In this article, 3DSourced explain: the history of FDM; setting up an FDM 3D printer; the printing process, which 3D printing filaments and materials to use.
+Fused Deposition Modeling (also known as FDM), is the most commonly used 3D printing technology for everyday makers and consumers.
+In this article, 3DSourced explain: the history of FDM; how to set up an FDM 3D printer; the FDM printing process; and which 3D printer filaments and materials to use.

 View all our other 3D technologies guides here.

-Approx: 5 minute read.
+Approx: 6 minute read.

 Fused Deposition Modeling: Explained

 We have included a number of infographics and videos in addition to images to try and help you understand the process.
 There is a summary at the end which concisely explains everything again.

 FDM vs FFF